MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-issues-and-resolutions.md

 This article lists some common issues that you might encounter while using Power Apps.
 Where applicable, workarounds are provided.

 > [!NOTE]
-> For help with performance problems in canvas apps, read the topics under the canvas apps [performance and optimization](execution-phases-data-flow.md) section.
+> - For help with performance problems in canvas apps, read the topics under the canvas apps [performance and optimization](execution-phases-data-flow.md) section.
->
-> If you're having trouble accessing or starting Power Apps, read the topics under the [troubleshooting startup issues](../../troubleshooting-startup-issues.md) section.
+> - If you're having trouble accessing or starting Power Apps, read [troubleshooting startup issues](../../troubleshooting-startup-issues.md) section for help.

 ## General Troubleshooting
 If you're running into issues using Power Apps, try these common troubleshooting steps first.